epbloger/epbloger/README.md

 ## About me
 - 🎯 Junior QA engineer, I strive to develop in software quality assurance
-- 📚 I am studying testing, SQL and automation
+- 📚 I`m studying testing, SQL and automation
-- 💼 I am looking for opportunities for a Junior QA role
+- 💼 I`m looking for opportunities for a Junior QA role
 - 📍 St.Petersburg, Russia

 ## 🛠 Technologies and skills